12 Best Horror Movies of the 2000s

 12. Drag Me to Hell (2009)

-A morality tale, ‘Drag Me to Hell’ follows the events of loan officer Christine Brown, after she refuses an extension to an old gipsy woman.
+A morality tale, ‘Drag Me to Hell’ follows the events of loan officer Christine Brown after she refuses an extension to an old gypsy woman.
 Marred with supernatural curses, the film traces her attempts to elevate herself from the breaking point of the horrible curse.
-The comeback of director Sam Raimi, the film holds the classic elements and themes the director played upon in his initial projects such as the ‘Evil Dead’ series.
-With a time limit set, the clock ticks and the viewers get uneasy and queasy Based on a script Raimi created with his brother Ivan Raimi during the filming process of the ‘Spider-Man’ trilogy, the film brought back all the quintessential elements of a Sam Raimi directorial venture and is a perfect watch for horror enthusiast.
+With the comeback of director Sam Raimi, the film holds the classic elements and themes the director played upon in his initial projects, such as the ‘Evil Dead’ series.
+With a time limit set, the clock ticks, and the viewers get uneasy and queasy.
+Based on a script Raimi created with his brother Ivan Raimi during the filming process of the ‘Spider-Man’ trilogy, the film brought back all the quintessential elements of a Sam Raimi directorial venture and is a perfect watch for horror enthusiasts.

 Read More: Best Gory Movies of All Time